HLOverflow/io.netgarage.org-writeup/level4/Level4.md

 sh-4.3$ id
 Welcome uid=1004(level4) gid=1004(level4) euid=1005(level5) groups=1004(level4),1029(nosu)
 ```
-We have prepending a "." in the $PATH.
+We have prepended a "." in the $PATH.
 The OS will start searching from current directory first for a `whoami`.
 We can see that our euid is level5.

 ## level04_alt.c
 ```C